tddg/bespokv/README.md

 $ ./redis-server --port 12346
 ```

-Under apps/ , we implemented two applications for Voltron.
+Under apps/ , we implemented two applications for bespoKV.
 If you want the datalet backend to be a key-value store, type:
 ```
 $ cd apps/ckv
 $ ./conkv -l 192.168.0.170 -p 11111 -t 1